Steven Spielberg: Method and themes

-Spielberg often uses storyboards to visualize the sequences, with the exceptions being in E.T. and The Color Purple.
-After the experience of filming Jaws, Spielberg learned to leave special effect scenes until last, and exclude the media from filming locations.
+Spielberg often uses storyboards to visualize sequences, eschewing them for E.T. the Extraterrestrial and The Color Purple for a more spontaneous effect.
+After filming Jaws, Spielberg learned to save special effects scenes until last and to exclude the media from filming locations.
 Spielberg prefers to shoot quickly, with large amounts of coverage (from single-shot to multi-shot setups), so that he will have many options in the editing room.
 From the beginning of his career, Spielberg's shooting style consisted of extreme high and low camera angles, long takes, and handheld cameras.
 He favors wide-angle lens for creating depth, and by the time he was making Minority Report, he was more confident with elaborate camera movements.